The Thing Called Love

-The Thing Called Love is a 1993 American comedy-drama film directed by Peter Bogdanovich and starring Samantha Mathis as Miranda Presley, a young musician who tries to make it big in Nashville.
-River Phoenix, Dermot Mulroney and Sandra Bullock also star.
-While the film involves a love triangle and various complications in Miranda's route to success, it provides a sweetened glimpse at the lives of aspiring songwriters in Nashville.
-Its tagline is: "Stand by your dream".
+The Thing Called Love is a 1993 American romantic comedy drama film directed by Peter Bogdanovich and written by Carol Heikkinen.
+Starring River Phoenix, Samantha Mathis, Dermot Mulroney, and Sandra Bullock, the film follows Miranda Presley (Mathis), an aspiring country musician who moves from New York City to Nashville and becomes embroiled in a love triangle between fellow musicians James Wright (Phoenix) and Kyle Davidson (Mulroney).

-The film was Phoenix's final complete screen performance before his death, as well as Phoenix's final film which released during his lifetime.
-Bogdanovich called the movie "a little picture with a slightly meandering French quality."
+Principal photography began in Memphis, Nashville, and Santa Clarita on November 2, 1992, and concluded on February 6, 1993.
+The film was Phoenix's final complete screen performance before his death, as well as the final film released during his lifetime.

-A "making of" documentary is available on the film's DVD release, titled The Thing Called Love: A Look Back.
+The Thing Called Love was theatrically released in the United States on August 27, 1993, to mixed reviews from critics and was a box office failure, grossing $1 million against its $14 million production budget.

 Plot

 Miranda Presley is an aspiring singer/songwriter from New York City who loves country music and decides to take her chances in Nashville, Tennessee, where she hopes to become a star.
 Arriving after a long bus ride, Miranda makes her way to the Bluebird Café, a local bar with a reputation as a showcase for new talent.
 Although she arrives too late to audition for that week's roster, the bar's owner Lucy likes the plucky newcomer and gives her a job as a waitress.

 By the café's second week of auditions, Miranda has become familiar with some other Nashville transplants who are looking to land a gig or sell a song.
 This includes sweet and open-hearted Kyle Davidson of Connecticut, moody but talented James Wright from Texas, and spunky Linda Lue Linden of Alabama.
 Linda Lue talks Miranda into sharing her motel room, which her mother is subsidizing.
 As the four friends struggle to find their place in the competitive Nashville music scene, both Kyle and James display a romantic interest in Miranda, but she is drawn to James in spite of his moody temperament.

 James convinces Miranda to spend time together, partially under the pretense of writing music.
 They have a date ending with a kiss, but he does not follow through with a telephone call the next day.
 Days later they coincide in a recording studio, and he practically ignores her.

 Convincing Kyle that a song he wrote is good enough to be sung by an established singer, Miranda helps him sneak the tape into a singer's car's tapedeck.
 Unfortunately, the police notice and apprehend them.
 The singer follows them, listening to the tape on the way.
 Enamored, she chooses not to press charges and tells Kyle she would like the song.